PolyArch/prism/README.md

-# This is a mess, and you're pretty much on your own for now : )
+# This repository is provided primariliy for posterity.
+Future versions of TDG-based modeling frameworks are in the works.
 loopprof -- builds the trace:
 critpath -- analyzes traces